 Manaslu Conservation Area

-The trek to Manaslu Circuit takes place within the protected area of Manaslu Conservation Area.
+The trek to Manaslu Circuit takes place within the protected area of the Manaslu Conservation Area.
 The area covers 1663 sq. km and protects several forests, rivers, lakes, and several species of birds and wildlife.
 Trekkers who want to see wide variations in the topography and vegetation of the protected area go for the Manaslu Circuit trek.
 Likewise, the conservation area is a haven for botany aficionados and wildlife enthusiasts.

 Off-the-Beaten Trekking Trail